openvstorage/alba/docs/albaproxy.md

 ```
 root@cmp02:~# alba proxy-list-objects '<namespace>' '</path/to/file>' '<key in ALBA>'  -h 127.0.0.1 -p 26203
 ```

-More commands can be found in the [ALBA CLI documentation](../../Administration/usingthecli/alba.md).

 ## Use the OVS client to manage an ALBA proxy
 The OVS python client allow to manage an ALBA proxy.
 In the below example we retrieve the proxy version.